-Home to several of Vancouver's top 10 nightclubs--including The Roxy and Cellar Nightclub--Granville Street attracts twenty- and early-thirtysomethings looking to drink, mingle, dance, and show off their party clothes.
+Home to several of Vancouver's top 10 nightclubs--including The Roxy and The Belmont Bar --Granville Street attracts twenty- and early-thirtysomethings looking to drink, mingle, dance, and show off their party clothes.

 Weekends are busy on Granville Street: Be prepared for entrance lines at the hottest clubs.

 High-tech yuppies, pretty young things, and a fair number of celebrities (Vancouver is Hollywood North, after all) populate the most stylish Vancouver nightlife district: Yaletown, on Hamilton Street and Mainland Street.

 Yaletown's nightlife is ultra-trendy, epitomized by the celebrity hotspot OPUS Bar (at the Opus Hotel), the always-crowded Bar None and the "Hey, isn't that a Canucks player?"
 Glowbal.
 If you want to dress up, sip pricey cocktails and see-and-be-seen, this is the Vancouver nightlife district for you!

 Local Pubs, Chic Cocktails & Dancing in Historic Gastown